 Step 5 – Formally accepting your offer

 Once Central Admissions sends you your formal place offer, you need to accept that separate formal place offer by following the instructions in the offer email.

-If you’ve been told you will be offered a place, you’ll need to look out for and accept your place from 15 August onwards.
-If you don’t formally accept your place, your application cannot be processed and you won’t be able to undertake your studies.
+If you’ve been told you will be offered a place, you’ll need to look out for and accept your place.
+If you don’t formally accept your place within the notified timeframe, your application cannot be processed and you won’t be able to undertake your studies.

 Step 6 – Pre-enrolment and Enrolment tasks for QMUL Registry

 Once you’ve accepted your offer, your details will be passed on to QMUL Registry who will ask you to complete a short pre-enrolment and enrolment task online.

 You will need to follow their instructions and complete the tasks in order to have a fully functioning student ID and access to all of the online resources on our programmes.
 Our Programme Induction will be on 9 January 2019 and you should complete your pre-enrolment tasks before this date.